-How can casino affiliates employ retargeting their email subscribers with paid campaigns?
+How can casino affiliates retarget their email subscribers with paid campaigns?

 Foundations: What retargeting email subscribers is and why affiliates use it